Certificate in Working with Older Adults with Chronic Illnesses and their Families (OACIF)

 Enquiries

-For further information, please email Ms. Cheong Li Chye at training@counsel.org.sg.
+For further information, please email Ms. Hazel Lin at training@counsel.org.sg or Mr. Soh Chang Ci at chang@counsel.org.sg.

 Alternatively, you may submit your enquiries using the CONTACT US form.
 Please remember to select ‘Certificate in Working with Older Adults with Chronic Illnesses and their Families’ from the dropdown menu.